binhnguyennus/awesome-scalability/README.md

 * [Web Scalability for Startup Engineers](https://www.goodreads.com/book/show/23615147-web-scalability-for-startup-engineers)
 * [Scalability Rules: 50 Principles for Scaling Web Sites](http://scalabilityrules.com/)

+## License

+This project is created by [Nguyen Quoc Binh](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors) and is dedicated to late-night programmers who sacrifice their personal life at work.

 ## Donation

-This project is created by [Nguyen Quoc Binh](https://www.linkedin.com/in/binhnguyennus/) in [2017 Christmas Eve](https://github.com/binhnguyennus/awesome-scalability/graphs/contributors) and is dedicated to late-night programmers who sacrifice their personal life at work.

-:doughnut: Please buy this cute pig some donuts :pig: Thank you!
-You are awesome :bow:
+:doughnut: Please click on this cute pig to buy him some donuts :pig_nose: Thank you!
+You are awesome :pig:

 [![](https://i.imgur.com/WXFYdLq.png)](https://paypal.me/binhnguyennus)